sudmantlab/loco-pipe/README.md

       chromosomes/scaffolds/contigs which you would like to show on the plots.
 If the second column is empty, the original names will be shown.

-7. Edit the configuration files
+3. Edit the configuration files
     - The pipeline config file `loco-pipe.yaml`: This config file stores information that could be read by the loco-pipe.
-You should change the elements under the “global” tab based on your own research data and modify the hyper-parameters below other tabs depending on your computing power.
+You should change the elements under the “global” tab based on your own research data and modify the hyper-parameters below other tabs depending on your preference.
 This file is also designed to allow you control what features you want to include in your own runs.
 For example, if you wish not to have calculate Fst, you can edit the ‘get_Fst: true’ to ‘get_Fst: true’, and the “get_Fst” switch will be turned off.
-The config file is thouroughly annotated, so please read it through and make edits when needed.
+The config file is thoroughly annotated, so please read it through and make edits when needed.
-    - The cluster config file `cluster_config.yaml` (Optional): This config files specifies the resources each step of the pipeline can use on a computer cluster.
+    - The cluster config file `workflow/profiles/slurm/cluster_config.yaml` (Optional): This config files specifies the resources each step of the pipeline can use on a computer cluster.

-## Launch the pipeline
+## Launching the pipeline

 1. Activate the `loco-pipe` environment with
     `conda activate loco-pipe`.

-2. Set your working directory as `loco-pipe`.

-3. You are now ready to launch the pipeline.
+2. You are now ready to launch the pipeline.
 We recommend to always start with a dry run using the `-n` flag before actually running it.

     ``` bash